Chester-Gillon/AM3352-SOM-EVB_bare_metal/README.md

 # AM3352-SOM-EVB_bare_metal
-Expirements for an Olimex AM3352-SOM-EVB (https://www.olimex.com/Products/SOM/AM3352/AM3352-SOM-EVB/open-source-hardware)
+Experiments for an Olimex AM3352-SOM-EVB (https://www.olimex.com/Products/SOM/AM3352/AM3352-SOM-EVB/open-source-hardware)
 which don't involve Linux.

 The programs have been developed using: